WordPress/hosting-handbook/live.md

 ## Languages

-The main vehicular language will be English, but it is not limited to English only.
-The main objective is to give a presentation in English at the established frequency, and in an interspersed manner, presentations in other languages can be included in the same format.
+Although the main language used in the WordPress Community is English, and the main language of the presentations (initially established once a month) will also be English, presentations in other languages will be included from time to time, in an effort to ensure that the goals of this initiative will reach as many people as possible, regardless of where they are or what language they speak.
 The more people we can reach, the better!

 ## Presentations